gitter-badger/gitter-bot-calculator/README.md

 # Gitter Bot Calculator

-## Description

 This project implements the task for the first part of the uawebchallenge VII contest, JavaScript, Middle/Senior.

 ## Instructions

+1. Run "npm install" to install dependencies.
-Open *config.js* and edit the following settings:
+2. Open *config.js* and edit the following settings:

-*token:* your access token from https://developer.gitter.im/apps
+  * *token:* your access token from https://developer.gitter.im/apps